Personalised business insurance

 3. But don’t expect anyone to ‘out’ themselves

-Being ‘out’ at work is a choice.
+Being ‘out’ at work is a choice that each individual should feel comfortable to make for themselves.
 Many people won’t feel safe or comfortable outing themselves at work, so design your programmes to include people, whether they are ‘out’ or not.

 4. Create a community

-An effective LGBT network should have clear aims, responsibilities, resources and support from leaders at the highest level.
+An effective LGBTQ+ network should have clear aims, responsibilities, resources and support from leaders at the highest level.

-It’s especially important if your company operates in places that are less safe and inclusive, including the 70+ countries that criminalise being LGBTQ+.
+It’s especially important if your company operates in places that are less safe and inclusive, including the 66 countries around the world that criminalise being LGBTQ+.

 “A network of LGBTQ+ people and allies helps people in less progressive countries sign up as an ally if they’re not out” says Thom Allcott, Global head of strategic initiatives at YouGov.